zaidanyahya/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 ## Basic Tic Tac Toe game using Java

-You can choose as O player or X player \
+You can choose to play as O player or X player \
 O player go first and X player go second

 The CPU player using **minimax algorithm** and make it unbeatable